craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Kailkeep/Chapter Two - Level One; Hook.md

 **Shitty Wooden Barrels.** Barrels made of old wooden shields disassembled leak water slowly onto the floor here, making the area around them slick with algae.
 While these barrels are all also 3/4ths full of water, it is less than clean.
 In its current state, a failure of a DC 13 CON check upsets the drinker's weak stomach, leading to a condition or some amount of damage (I'd go with like 2d4+2.
 Bad water fucking sucks).

 ##### 13. Armory
-**Iron Cabinets.** Collected into quivers of the appropriate sizes, bundles of 20 bolts and arrows of steel
+**Iron Cabinets.** Collected into quivers of the appropriate sizes, bundles of 20 bolts and arrows of iron are stored here, long with their bow and crossbow counterparts.
+In total, 4 sets are stored in these two cabinets.

-**Racks.** In iron weapon racks, many weapons are heald.
+**Racks.** In iron weapon racks, many weapons are held.
 Sharpened iron poles form spears, longswords of forged iron, war-picks of the same.

 ##### 14. Storage Hallway
 ##### 15. Spiked Defenses